 Field trips are a part of the educational experience at Saint Joseph School.
-For students to attend a school-sponsored field trip, parents/guardians must complete the official Saint Joseph School School field trip form for each field trip.
+For students to attend a school-sponsored field trip, parents/guardians must complete the official Saint Joseph School field trip form for each field trip.
 A handwritten note from the parent/guardian or a telephone call will not be accepted in lieu of a signed official permission form.

 Saint Joseph School faculty and staff will supervise students on field trips.
 At times, however, parents may be asked to chaperone field trips.
 All transportation for field trips will be by bus.
 Any exceptions to transportation by bus will be made by the Head of School.
-In rare instances when parents or guardians are asked to drive for Middle School events, the following guidelines must be observed: 1) Any parent/guardian driving on a field trip must be Safe Haven-compliant and provide a copy of current liability insurance and driver's license; 2) There must be a seat belt for each child assigned to a car; 3) Parents must complete the Field Trip Permission Form for all field trips.
+In rare instances when parents or guardians are asked to drive for Upper School events, the following guidelines must be observed:

+1) Any parent/guardian driving on a field trip must have completed Virtus Training and provide a copy of current liability insurance and driver's license; 2) There must be a seat belt for each child assigned to a car; 3) Parents must complete the Field Trip Permission Form for all field trips.

-The guidelines for trips delineated below must be observed for the safety of the students and protection of the School:
+The guidelines for trips delineated below must be observed for the safety of the students and protection of the school:

-- Parents/guardians may not bring pre-school-age children on school field trips (siblings are not allowed on field trips). - All chaperones must stay with the group during the field trip, and take an active role in supervision. - All parents who accompany a field trip as a chaperone or driver must have completed the Safe Haven Workshop. - Parent/guardian chaperones are expected to follow the classroom teacher's instructions concerning supervision and transportation.
+- Parents/guardians may not bring pre-school-age children on school field trips (siblings are not allowed on field trips). - All chaperones must stay with the group during the field trip and take an active role in supervision. - All parents who accompany a field trip as a chaperone or driver must have completed the VIRTUS Training and have a current school year CORI form on file.

+• Parent/guardian chaperones are expected to follow the classroom teacher's instructions concerning supervision and transportation.